garbagetown/guideline/source_en/ArchitectureInDetail/DataAccessJpa.rst

     * - Sr. No.
       - Description
     * - | (2)
-      - | Fetch Criteria object as an argument in custom Repository interface and define a method for returning List.
+      - | Define a method in custom Repository interface which receives Criteria object as an argument and returns List of Order objects.

 - Custom Repository class